codefred77/todo-list/README.md

 # todo-list
 Using React to implement a simple Todo list application

-Description
+# Description
 Using React to implement a simple Todo list application.
+The CSS styling was based on the course's CSS file with modifications to change the colors based on inspiration from the Farrow and Ball California collection.
+Title and body sections "softened" with the use of round corners.

-How to run
+# How to run
 The applicaton starts with some pre-canned todo iteml.
 Use the "Add todo ..." box to add new items.
 Click an exiting item to remove it from the list.

-License
+# License
 MIT License

 Copyright (c) 2022 codefred77